-After several years of behind the scenes work of the Denman Conservancy Association, Morrison Marsh Nature Reserve came to the Islands Trust Fund in 2005 as a generous donation from an anonymous donor.
+After several years of behind the scenes work of the Denman Conservancy Association, Morrison Marsh Nature Reserve came to the Islands Trust Conservancy in 2005 as a generous donation from an anonymous donor.
 The 50 hectare (125 acre) reserve protects forest, rock bluffs, the headwaters of Boyle Creek and the southern end of Denman Island's largest marsh - Morrison Marsh.
 The marsh is home to more than 80 bird species; a key waterfowl over-wintering and breeding area.
 Several species of special concern live on the property, including Great Blue Herons, Hutton's Vireo, Band-tailed Pigeons, and red-legged frogs.
 Beaver, mink, otter and Pacific chorus frogs live there as well.

 The nature reserve provides an important link between the marsh and Boyle Point Provincial Park, giving wildlife a safe corridor between this freshwater resource and the ocean.
 Protecting the marsh also benefits the community as a groundwater recharge area.

 With an ancient Pentlach village site nearby, Morrison Marsh was likely used by indigenous peoples for hunting of waterfowl and deer as well as the gathering and harvesting of plant materials.
 The marsh was used at one time during European settlement to farm reed canarygrass.
 The forests around Morrison Marsh were logged several times throughout the 1900s.

 In 1985, Ducks Unlimited Canada, in cooperation with the Provincial government and shoreline residents, installed a crest weir and outlet channel to control water levels in Morrison Marsh.
 Since that time however, a beaver dam downstream of the weir has also played a part in determining the depth of the marsh.